Do you remember this little video from Sesame Street?

 I remember my first visit to her house, for her 7th birthday party.
 Her family lived in a place I had never heard of before–Halls Crossroads, far away from my suburban Cumberland Estates neighborhood and pretty much in the middle of nowhere (note for non-Knoxvillians–this is amusing because Halls is now extremely built up with every kind of store you can imagine lining what used to be the empty highway that led there!).
 She got a Sweet 16 Barbie for her birthday and I wanted one too (got one the next birthday and still have it–its torso, anyway).

 Our friendship benefited when her family moved to the big stone house at the edge of our neighborhood.
 Her parents were charismatic Catholics who used part of the house for services.
-It had an enormous yard with a circle of bushes we liked to hide out in and a sweet little magnolia tree in front that we likes to sit under (it’s gigantic now, and the house is a Mennonite church.).
+It had an enormous yard with a circle of bushes we liked to hide out in and a sweet little magnolia tree in front that we liked to sit under (it’s gigantic now, and the house has since become a Mennonite church.).